EQMG/Acid/README.md

  * A simple visual editor in the far future

 ## Developer Setup
+You will need the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) to develop and run Flounder.

 Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.

 On all platforms you can compile using CMake.